 To set up a Business Manager you need a Facebook page that represents your business.Q: How do I access Business Manager APIs?

-manage_pages permissions from any clients to manage their ad accounts and pages.
-When you set up a Business Manager you should claim your app or add your app to your Business Manager account using the app advanced settings panel.
+business_management permission permissions from any clients to manage their ad accounts and pages.
+When you set up a Business Manager, you should claim your app or add your app to your Business Manager account using the App Advanced Settings panel.

 Facebook requires two-factor authentication using the field `BUSINESS_ID/two_factor_type on the business object to verify people from that business who want to access the API.Q: How is our app on Marketing API associated with a Business Manager

 You may need to for agencies or direct brand clients.
 If they authorize your app, you can take actions on their behalf, including reports and stats pulls.
 If you need long term access, without cleints logging into your app, you should ask them to grant your Business Manager the roles you need.
 You can then assign that role to your own system users.
 Typically you need the

 Advertiser roles from clients.

 business_id parameter into the call with the appropriate Business ID.
 You can find more information about this in Connection Objects.

 Enter the Ad Account IDs to promote your app.
 This grant users access to those Ad Accounts using Business Manager and other Facebook tools.Q.
 Can I add more than 25 ad accounts to a user?

 No. Adding ad accounts to a user at